technohiker/wadlog/readme.md

 # Lessons Learned:
 -   Secondary argument of SQLAlchemy relationships should only be used if many-to-many table exists solely to connect two tables together.
+-   Do not make names of models so similar.
+Will cause confusion.